abster333/angular/BugBounty/Reports/FINDING-SSRF-platform-server.md

 ## 1. Impact Statement

 ### Security Impact
-This vulnerability allows an attacker to abuse Angular's server-side rendering (SSR) functionality to make HTTP requests to internal network resources that should not be accessible from the internet.
-The most severe impact is **cloud credential theft** via metadata endpoints.
+This issue allows an attacker to influence SSR outbound requests if the app passes untrusted request data into `INITIAL_CONFIG.url` and performs relative HttpClient requests during SSR.
+In the proven case, internal responses are rendered into HTML. **Cloud credential theft** via metadata endpoints is possible if SSR code requests those paths.

+**Not a parser issue:** The security problem is not that `URL()` accepts internal IPs; it is that an **attacker‑controlled Host header becomes the SSR origin**, which then drives relative HttpClient resolution.

 ### Affected User Group
 - **Developers**: Any application using `@angular/platform-server` for SSR with `renderModule()` or `renderApplication()`
 - **End Users**: Users of Angular SSR applications hosted on AWS, GCP, Azure, or private networks

-### Worst-Case Scenario
+### Worst-Case Scenario (conditional)
+Prerequisites: the app constructs `INITIAL_CONFIG.url` from untrusted request data (e.g., `Host` header) and performs relative HttpClient requests during SSR.
 1. **Cloud Metadata Theft**: Attacker sends crafted HTTP request with `Host: 169.254.169.254` header
 2. Angular SSR resolves relative HttpClient requests to the metadata endpoint
 3. Server fetches AWS IAM credentials from `http://169.254.169.254/latest/meta-data/iam/security-credentials/`